 Following the adoption of this plan, the Town should establish a committee to guide and monitor the implementation of the recommendations.
 This committee should include members from the Housing Plan Advisory Sub-committee with knowledge of this plan, and representatives from the entities that will be responsible for implementing them.
 The Town may also explore grants to provide funding for a consultant to assist with the technical aspects of implementing recommendations.

-The Housing Plan Advisory Sub-committee will move forward with proposing multifamily zoning that complies with Section 3A.
-The information included in this plan should guide decisions related to this effort.
+The Housing Plan Advisory Sub-Committee will move forward through a public process to determine how to best comply with Section 3A, using the information included in this plan to guide those efforts.